 What I Liked About This Book:

-The fact that Dr. Roberts is a practicing cardiologist adds a great deal of credibility and validity to the views expressed in this book.
+The fact that Dr. Roberts is a practicing cardiologist and a former NIH researcher adds a great deal of credibility and validity to the views expressed in this book.
 The first 6 chapters begin with descriptions of patients the author has seen in her own clinical practice.
 These summaries magnify the significance of her criticisms of the research studies on statins.

 What Could Be Better:

 In general, I was highly impressed by this book.
 But, 2 concepts could have been explained in greater detail:

 1) Calculating Heart Disease Risk: the flawed Framingham Risk Score: The Framingham Risk Score (FRS) is the foundation for the heart disease treatment guidelines that are developed in the US.
 The author discusses risk factors on pp. 10-13.
 But, unlike her careful examination of the flaws of published research on statins, a similar critique of the weaknesses of the FRS is missing.
 Here is my perspective on this: